programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ## Reading the Data
 We start by loading in the selected data.
 The data for this tutorial can be [dowloaded here](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/geospatial-data-analysis).
-Once downloaded place the data folder inside your working directory in R. We are going to create a variable and read in our data from our shapefile directory to it.
+Once downloaded place the data folder labled data inside your working directory in R. We are going to create a variable and read in our data from our shapefile directory to it.
 Once run, cntyNCG will contain the data and geographic information that we will analyze:
 ```
 cntyNCG <- st_read("./data/County1990/")
 ```